The Legendrian knot complement problem: The knot complement problem in general manifolds

-The key point in the foregoing examples is that there is a so called \textbf{exotic cosmetic surgery}, that means two surgeries along the same knot resulting in the same manifold but with different slopes, such that there is no homeomorphism of the knot exterior mapping one slope to the other (see \cite{BHW}).
+The key point in the foregoing example is that there is a so-called \textbf{exotic cosmetic surgery}, that means two surgeries along the same knot resulting in the same manifold but with different slopes, such that there is no homeomorphism of the knot exterior mapping one slope to the other (see~\cite{BHW}).
 One can show that every knot in a given $3$-manifold is determined by its complement if and only if this manifold cannot be obtained by exotic cosmetic surgery from another manifold.

-\begin{thm}[Exotic cosmetic surgeries] \\ The following two claims are equivalent. \begin{enumerate} \item Let $K_1$ and $K_2$ be knots in a closed $3$-manifold $M$ with homeomorphic complements.
-Then $K_1$ is equivalent to $K_2$. \item Let $K'$ be a knot in a closed $3$-manifold $M'$, such that $M'_{K'}(r_1)$ and $M'_{K'}(r_2)$ are both homeomorphic to $M$ (for $r_1\neq r_2$).
-Then there exists a homeomorphism of the knot exterior
+\begin{thm}[Exotic cosmetic surgeries] Let $K$ be a knot in a closed $3$-manifold $M$.
+The following two claims are equivalent. \begin{enumerate} \item The equivalence type of $K$ in $M$ is determined by the homeomorphism type of its exterior $M\setminus \mathring{\nu K}$. \item For any knot $K'$ in any $3$-manifold $M'$ such that $M'_{K'}(r_1)$ and $M'_{K'}(r_2)$ are both homeomorphic to $M$ (for $r_1\neq r_2$) and $K$ is in both cases given as the spine of the newly glued-in solid torus there exists a homeomorphism of the knot exterior

 mapping one slope to the other. \end{enumerate} \end{thm}